fruitflybrain/ffbo.launcher/README.md

 Assuming that you have the prerequisites installed, we cover here the basic usage for the case when services run on a single machine with default configuration.

+#### Cloning This Repository

+The first step to install FFBO is to clone this repository to the machine(s) where you will run FFBO.
+We will utilize `docker-compose.yml` in this repository to automatically pull down all docker images from [Docker Hub](https://hub.docker.com/r/fruitflybrain/).

+If you are using the provided Amazon Machine Image on AWS EC2, the repository has already been clone.
+Please pull the latest version in order to stay updated.

 #### Service Names
 Here, the name of the services are